mterczynski/blog/_posts/2024-07-01-building-tic-tac-toe-javascript.markdown

 }
 ```

-And attach a listener to it in our code:
+And attach a listener to it in our script:

 ```javascript
 document.querySelector("#resetButton").addEventListener("click", () => {